dambach/persPage2020/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+**Welcome !**

+I am Damien Bachasson and you reached my personal webpage.
+I am using it to share my research, tools I developed and other resources.

+Feel free to contact me for more information regarding any of my interests.

+Damien

+## Short bio

+I am a transdisciplinary scientist with a strong clinical background as a graduate in physical therapy.
+I am working at the cross-road between skeletal muscle (respiratory and locomotor) physiology, exercise physiology, bioengineering, and rehabilitation sciences.

+Methodological and technological developments for the characterization of neuromuscular structure and function are an important part of my work.
+I have also interests in data science, reproducible research, and teaching.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Damien-Bachasson_CV_EN.pdf" "newtab" >}}resumé{{< /staticref >}}.